Solarcaskets/solarcaskets/README.md

 Key benefits:

 - **Flexibility**: Switch between token and NFT forms at will
-- **Efficiency**: Solana’s 400ms block times make it fast and cheap
+- **Efficiency**: Solana's 400ms block times make it fast and cheap
 - **Utility**: NFTs enable gaming and gamification use cases
 - **Liquidity**: Underlying tokens remain fully recoverable